epfl-ada/ada-2024-project-databrewers/README.md

 - **Categorization:** Group states based on geographical regions, classify beer styles into broader categories, and divide numerical alcohol content into three distinct ranges.
 ---

-## Task 2: Temporal Analysis of Beer Preferences
+## Task 2: Temporal analysis of beer preferences
 To uncover seasonal trends in beer preferences, we followed these steps to analyze variations in beer ratings and characteristics over time:

 - **Seasonal analysis:** Examined how beer ratings and characteristics change across seasons.